epatyukova/kpoints/README.md

 # kpoints

-Prediction of the distance between k points in the inverse space for SCF Quantum Espresso total energy calculations
+Prediction of the distance between k points in the inverse space for SCF Quantum Espresso total energy calculations.